leonomar8/library-management/deployment/w5_s3_static_web_3_tier_arch/README.md

 # Week 5: Cloud Formation and 3 Tier Architecture
-This module focuses on designing and deploying a **highly available 3-Tier Architecture** on AWS for the Library Management System — a backend API developed with FastAPI that manages books, users, and borrowing operations using full CRUD functionality.

-The project evolves from local container testing to a **production-grade cloud deployment** using:

-* **Docker containers** for packaging the application
-* **Amazon EC2 Auto Scaling Groups** for the Web and App tiers
-* **Application Load Balancers (ALB)** for traffic distribution
-* **Amazon RDS (MySQL)** in **Multi-AZ** mode for fault-tolerant data storage

-This module demonstrates how to build an HA infrastructure capable of withstanding AZ failures while maintaining service continuity.
+This module extends the 3-Tier Architecture by introducing Amazon S3 Static Website Hosting as the Web Tier entry point.
+The project integrates a public S3 website with an internal FastAPI backend and a Multi-AZ RDS database, completing the web–app–data workflow.
+This setup demonstrates how to offload static content to S3 while maintaining secure, scalable backend layers.

 ---